trenton3983/cybersecurity-portfolio/google-cybersecurity-portfolio-documents/05-filtering-sql-queries.md

-# Apply Filters to SQL Queries – Portfolio Activity
+# Apply Filters to SQL Queries

 ## Project Description
 In this project, I used SQL to examine login activity and employee records for a simulated cybersecurity scenario.
 Using logical and pattern-matching operators like `AND`, `OR`, `NOT`, and `LIKE`, I retrieved relevant data from relational tables.
 These queries demonstrate how SQL supports threat investigation, anomaly detection, and system auditing within an enterprise environment.